Tiikewi/citybike2023/README.md

 ### MariaDB

-TODO
+Using MariaDB.
+Validated CSV files inserted to db as CSV by using DBeaver.

 ### Docker

 Go and Mariadb are running in containers.
-There is a docker-compose file to start them both.
+There is a docker-compose file to start them.

 ### React

 Frontend is made with React using Typescript.
+Using TanStack Query.

 ## TODOS

---
+- Really improve and implement tests
+- Make UI responsive for various screen sizes
+- UI element for creating journeys/stations
+- Improve CSV reading and validation and perhaps add ability to add csv files to db from client.